olafmoriarty/blue-bots-done-quick/README.md

 ### Backend
 In the `backend` folder, create a file named `secrets.php`.
 For security reasons this file is not included in the repo, but you can use the `secrets-template.php` file as a template on how to fill it in.

-Set up a cron job that runs `bot.php` every five minutes, and another cron job that runs `profiler-bot.php` as often as you wish to fetch avatars, display names and follower counts (mine runs once an hour).
+Set up a cron job that runs `bot.php` every five minutes, another cron job that runs `reply-bot.php` every five minutes, a third cron job that runs `profiler-bot.php` as often as you wish to fetch avatars, display names and follower counts (mine runs once an hour).

 Install ImageMagick, imagick and an RSVG library.
 These are required to convert user-generated SVG images to Bluesky-friendly PNGs.